rajatmodi62/rajatmodi62.github.io/_posts/2026-02-23-navigate_peer_review.md

 ---
 layout: post
 comments: true
-title:  "Navigating Peer Review "
+title:  "Navigating the Peer Review Game"
 description: "How to navigate peer review as a phd student?"
 date:   2026-02-23 11:00:00
 ---